The great caravan

 of the cry that burst form the tremendous lungs sounded like that of a

 strangled woman.
 The beast crashed to the earth, as Valkara rolled free,

 narrowly avoiding being crushed beneath its titanic bulk, the spear going

 Tarok helped her to her feet.

-“I have once before killed such a beast on my own rite of warrior-hood.
+somewhat surprised.
+“I have once before killed such a beast on my own rite

-of his own tribe were warriors and it was all very strange to him, but
+only the males of his own tribe were warriors and it was all very strange

-very fiercely, and they would need shelter.
+was now falling very fiercely, and they would need shelter.
 But the mighty

 forms of the great mammoths of Sari were now looming out of the blinding

 “Tarok!” he shouted.

 you are here.
 We nearly became a meal for this beast.
 And the freezing

 “How did you slay it?”